Serving

 2. Peel ONION and chop medium, Crush GARLIC and chop small.
 Slice GINGER very thin and chop very small.
 Mix.

 4. Slice EGGPLANT into 1 inch thick rounds and cut the larger rounds into bite size pieces.
-Immediately put in a bowl of water acidulated with citric acid or lemon juice.
+Immediately put in a bowl of water acidulated with citric acid or lemon juice to prevent browning.

-7. Heat oil in a large coverable sauté pan.
-Stir in Onion mix and fry stirring for a minute, then stir in Pork dice and fry stirring until onions are golden.
+1. Heat oil in a wok or large coverable sauté pan.
+Stir in Onion mix and fry stirring until translucent, then stir in Pork cubes and fry stirring until onions are golden.

-9. Drain Eggplant and stir in along with Okra mix.
+3. Drain Eggplant and stir in.
+Rinse Okra and Bitter Melon and stir in.
 Bring back to a simmer, cover and simmer, turning a couple times, just until the eggplant is cooked through, about 10 minutes - do not overcook.

 NOTES: